-Fluid milk used in smoothies can credit toward the fluid milk component requirement if a portion contains at least 1⁄4 cup (2 ounces) of fluid milk.
-Please note that 1⁄4 cup is the minimum creditable amount of milk.
+Fluid milk used in smoothies can credit toward the fluid milk component requirement if a portion contains at least 1⁄4 cup (2 fluid ounces) of fluid milk.
+Please note, with the exception of the infant meal pattern, 1⁄4 cup is the minimum creditable amount of milk.
 When a smoothie contains less than the amount of milk required in the meal pattern, additional fluid milk must be offered.
 Smoothies are the only example of a recipe made by program operators that can credit the fluid milk in the recipe.
 Milk is not creditable when used in cooking for such foods as cooked cereals, bread, custards, puddings, etc.